swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 done
 ```

+!!! tip "Inspecting inference live logs"

+    You can stream the model inference logs to inspect them with:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Stream the logs of the service
+    kubectl logs -l app=celestial-bodies-classifier -c celestial-bodies-classifier -f
+    ```

 Check the Fluent Bit sidecar logs to confirm it started tailing the files and is
 uploading to the storage bucket: